Skip to main content

 Step 1: Installation

-Install the Spice Flow SDK and your preferred wallet provider:
+Install the Spice Flow UI SDK and Privy for wallet management:

 Step 2: Setup Provider